jorgeglezlopez/spark-arff-data-source/README.md

 ## ARFFInstanceParser

 The **ARFFInstanceParser** class receives among its parameter the schema, and returns a function of the type *(PartitionedFile) => Iterator[InternalRow]*.
-This function will parse a a file (or partitions of a file) into a iterator of Row, which will define the content of the final DataFrame.
+This function will parse a a file (or partitions of a file) into an iterator of Row, which will define the content of the final DataFrame.

 This class first constructs a **ExtendedAttributeGroup** for each of the fields in the schema using the metadata.
 This means one for the features, one for the label/s and one for the bag identifier (if present).
 After each **ExtendedAttributeGroup** has been created, this class has the *global_idx* from each of the attributes in all the fields.
 Combining these indices with the information from the attributes, this class can construct a collection of **ARFFAttributeParser** for all the attributes with the same order as the attributes in the header.

-Once the all the parsers have been contructed, the **ARFFInstanceParser** builds a buffer of values for each existing field in the DataFrame.
+Once all the parsers have been constructed, the **ARFFInstanceParser** builds a buffer of values for each existing field in the DataFrame.
 Then it looks at the first character for each of the instances to discern if they are *dense* or *sparse*.
 The *dense* instances are split by commas and each of tokens is processed by its corresponding parser, the parsed value is then added to the buffer of the field indicated by the parser.
-The *sparse* instances are split by commas and then each token is split by a space, creating tuples with positions and values.
-Each of the values is parsed by the parser indicated by the position, and stored in the corresponding buffer.
+The *sparse* instances are split by commas and then each token is split by a space, creating tuples with indices and values.
+Each of the values is parsed by the parser indicated by the position and stored in the corresponding buffer.

 At the end, when all the values have been parsed and stored in the buffers, a **Row** is created with the contents of the buffers of each field.
-It its important to create the fields in the Row in the same order as they were defined in the schema.
+It is important to create the fields in the Row in the same order as they were defined in the schema.

 # Datasets links
 Here we provide a wide range of links where datasets of different paradigms can be found: